-Doesn’t matter if it’s a movie, tv show, or book, I get really emotionally invested with the story line and certain characters.
+Doesn’t matter if it’s a movie, tv show, or book, I find myself emotionally invested with the story and certain characters.
 I know that is the intent of artistic endeavors, but sometimes I think my attachment goes beyond what would be considered normal.

 For example, I watched all five seasons of Merlin on Netflix.
 I did this two weeks ago and I’m still mourning the death of one of the characters.

 Seriously, I am messed up!
 Randomly throughout my day, it will cross my mind, I’ll get sad, analyze the entire story line and try to figure out a way in which he could have lived.

 I got so upset with a book one time that I actually threw it across the room.
 My poor computer got slammed shut several times during the most recent season of Peaky Blinders.

 Since the conversation with my sister, I’ve been mulling over why exactly we get so involved.
-Why am I so drastically impacted by movies, shows and books?
 Here’s what I could come up with.

 My idealistic nature.
 I am a die hard idealist – love conquers all, good always wins, etc., etc. Things are suppose to turn out a certain way for me.
 When it doesn’t, my world gets thrown off track, and I have to reassembling everything to fit back into my warped sense of how I look at the world.
 (Wow, that felt deep writing that out.
 No wonder I’m depressed most of the time.)

 I relate heavily to a certain character.
 If I see myself in a character, then I become the character.
 So everything that happens to them, happens to me, and I feel it emotionally for days after I’ve finished watching or reading.

 If that character is me, then I want them to have their shit together and get everything they deserve.
 If it doesn’t happen, then I’m forced to start questioning things in my own life.